 A few commonly asked questions answered below:

-I don’t have the documents at hand at the moment.
-Can you give me a quote?
+I do not have the documents at hand at the moment.
+Can you give me a quotation?

-ICR can only provide a quote after seeing your documents.
-Please send a scanned copy to receive a quote.
-No quotes will be given by phone.
+ICR can only quote after seeing your documents.
+Please send a scanned copy to receive a quotation.
+Read more about my ‘no document, no quotation’ policy.

 Can I pop by your place to collect documents?

-As a general rule, ICR does not accept collections in person.
-The documents are posted to the client using Royal Mail Special Delivery (Next Day Guaranteed).
+ICR Translations has a digital-first approach and, as a general rule, does not accept collections in person.
+Hard copies are posted using Royal Mail Special Delivery (Next Day Guaranteed) and digital sworn translations are delivered by email.

 I have the document already translated.
 Can you just certify it?

-No. A sworn translator takes full responsibility for the certified translation and ICR doesn’t certify translations made by third parties.
+No. A sworn translator takes full responsibility for the certified translation and ICR Translations does not certify translations made by third parties.